Keystone and Raven, LLC

 Result: The team met for a day and a half and created their first 3-year marketing strategic plan, with nine initiatives, co-champions of each initiative, next steps, timelines, and talking points.
 At 18 months into the plan, every initiative is on track or ahead of schedule.

-Purpose: Actively use the newly adopted database, demonstrate its benefits, and train and convert reluctant users.
+Project Purpose: Actively use the newly adopted database, demonstrate its benefits, and train and convert reluctant users.
 Previous attempts were overt and had not fared well.
 The new approach was more subtle:

 Result: Over two years, secondary and tertiary users became primary users with their own licenses, and learned how to run reports when they needed.
 Backlog and forecasting practices migrated from spreadsheets to the database entirely.

-Purpose: Review existing standards, best practices, systems/data, and materials for a holistic overview and measure against industry best practices.
+Project Purpose: Review existing standards, best practices, systems/data, and materials for a holistic overview and measure against industry best practices.
 Make recommendations for action.
 The audit provided objective input on:

 Star Trails image by yavorzhelyazkov from Pixabay.